 Tomato Firmware is open source Linux-based, open-source alternative firmware option designed as a replacement for stock (or standard issue) firmware on select wireless router hardware.
 The intention of a firmware upgrade is to provide the router extensive feature upgrades via advanced programming and integration.

-Open source firmware is not limited by manufacturer restrictions or desires to segment there products so consumers pay more for less or buy additional product when a more affordable option can be purchased.
+Open source firmware is not limited by manufacturer restrictions or desires to segment their products so consumers pay more for less or buy an additional product when a more affordable option can be purchased.
 Tomato is a popular option for those looking for improved integration for OpenVPN modes, utilizing Captive Portal options to create a WiFi hotspot.